Box Seat and Infield Auction

 The Brown County Fair has hosted harness racing since the current half-mile track was laid out in 1878.

 The local track has quite a history, having held the richest Illinois County Fair race ever, $25,000 in 2009.
 In addition, the Fair has the fastest track record of any fair in Illinois, 151.1 by “I Can Only Imagine” driven by Brandon Simpson and trained by Tom Harmer, also in 2009.
-Pari-mutuel racing was held for 15 years before COVID and a reduced horse population, and hopefully will return in the future.
+Pari-mutuel racing was held for 15 years before Covid-19.
 Brown County is the only Illinois County Fair to have had legalized betting on its races.

-The best 2-year-olds that Illinois has to offer along with the top drivers and trainers will compete for the big purses in the final preparation before the Illinois State Fair.
+This year, there will be no shortage of horses for the races Saturday and Sunday of the fair.
+The Downstate Classic for 2- year-olds will take place on Sunday.
+The best 2-year-olds that Illinois has to offer, along with the top drivers and trainers will compete for the big purses in the final preparation before the Illinois State Fair.

 Chosen by the United States Trotting Association as a Blue Ribbon Fair, the local track continues to make history.
 Come out and enjoy top- notch racing with a good chance to walk away with some cash!